-In all reported or suspected cases of child abuse require documentation.
-Officers shall create written documentation even if the allegations appear unfounded or unsubstantiated.
+In all reported or suspected cases of child abuse, a report will be written.
+Officers shall write a report even if the allegations appear unfounded or unsubstantiated.

 Investigations and reports related to suspected cases of child abuse should address, as applicable: